na-na-hi/renget/archive/macrochad.md

 # **The Macrochad Collection**

+**JUNE 2023 UPDATE: Working on another type of content.
+Got some plans.**

 Hey lads.
 My name is Macrochad, and I have made it my mission to make the biggest and baddest AIs on the market.

 Each entry is tagged with keywords like: (Gentle) / (Cruel) , (Vore) , (Growth) for your convenience.